antondperera/php-attributes-reader/README.md

 # PHP Attributes Reader

 Welcome to PHP Attributes Reader, a lightweight and efficient library designed for effortlessly extracting and working with class, method, and property attributes in PHP 8.
-With the advent of attributes in PHP 8, this library simplifies the process of reading and leveraging these attributes in your codebase.
-Whether you're exploring class, method or property attributes, PHP Attributes Reader provides a user-friendly interface for seamless attribute retrieval so you don't have to deal with PHP's Reflection API directly.
+With the introduction of attributes in PHP 8, this library simplifies the process of reading and leveraging these attributes in your codebase.
+Whether you're exploring class, method, or property attributes, PHP Attributes Reader provides a user-friendly interface for seamless attribute retrieval, eliminating the need to deal with PHP's Reflection API directly.
 Enhance your development experience by easily tapping into the power of PHP 8 attributes with this intuitive and versatile library.

 ## Requirements